isomerpages/pmo-nptd/media-centre/press-releases/_posts/2008-05-10-post-state-of-the-population.md

 The new statistical publication, “Population in Brief”, can be downloaded from [www.population.gov.sg](https://www.population.gov.sg) (hardcopies can be obtained from the agencies below).
 Other population-related information is also available on the following websites:

 Singapore Department of Statistics : [www.singstat.gov.sg](https://www.singstat.gov.sg)
-Ministry of Community Development, Youth and Sports : [www.msf.gov.sg](https://www.msf.gov.sg) Ministry of Home Affairs : [www.mha.gov.sg](https://www.mha.gov.sg)
+Ministry of Social and Family Development: [www.msf.gov.sg](https://www.msf.gov.sg)
+Ministry of Home Affairs : [www.mha.gov.sg](https://www.mha.gov.sg)
 Immigration and Checkpoints Authority : [www.ica.gov.sg](https://www.ica.gov.sg)
 Ministry of Manpower : [www.mom.gov.sg](https://www.mom.gov.sg)